 What are the most common teenage problems?

-There is so much growth and change that takes place between the ages of 13-19.
+There is so much growth and change that takes place in kids, especially within the ages of 13-19.
 Between physical and emotional changes, hormones, peer pressures, and social media it can all be overwhelming.

-Teens can be faced with concerns over their bodies, school, cyberbullying, dating or even drinking and smoking.
+Teens can be faced with concerns over their bodies, school, cyberbullying, dating or even drinking, vaping and smoking.

 The best thing you can do during the teenage years is to always keep the lines of communication open and instill as much confidence in them as you can.